 - Placing about 30,000 public workers in labor reserve

 Other reforms include stronger laws against tax evasion, liberalizing the labour market and selling state assets.

 Some of the moves were not accepted by the public.
 Violent protests, rallies, strikeouts have taken place.

 The Greek economy shrank by about 4.2% in 2013, after GDP contractions of 6.4% in 2012, 7.1% in 2011, 4.9% in 2010, 3.1% in 2009 and 0.2% in 2008, according to the IMF.

 Analysis of Greece Residential Property Market »

 In the suburbs of Athens, i.e., Ekali, Kifisia, Psychiko, Glyfada, the average price per sq. m. of apartments ranges from around EUR 1,600 to EUR 2,200, while houses cost around EUR 3,100 per sq. m.

 Apartments in Crete cost around EUR 1,500 per sq. m. while villas cost around EUR 3,200 per sq. m.

-Monthly rents per sq. m. all throughout Athens range from around EUR 7 to EUR 9 per sq. m.
+Monthly rents per sq. m. in Athens range from around EUR 6 to EUR 9 per sq. m.